 So, what can you do to get more positive reviews for your business?
-Here are five tips.
+Here are some tips.

 Get a compliment over the phone, in person, or in email?
 Let your customer know you’d be grateful if they shared the same positive feedback on one of the review sites that covers your business (and name some specific review sites).

-Sure, it’s important to feature customer testimonials on your own website, but it’s equally important to get reviews on sites that are relevant to your business, such as Yelp, Angie’s List, Google Places, Yahoo Local, WeddingWire, TripAdvisor, CitySearch, and more.
-Because these review sites get so much traffic, they often show up at the top of search results.
+Sure, it’s important to feature customer testimonials on your own website, but it’s equally important to get reviews on websites that are relevant to your business, such as Alignable, Yelp, Angie’s List, Google Places, Yahoo Local, WeddingWire, TripAdvisor, CitySearch, and more.
+Because these review websites get so much traffic, they often show up at the top of search results.
 So, make sure your business is present.

 Got a Facebook page?
 Well, it has a Reviews tab; encourage your fans to post reviews there.